slackapi/java-slack-sdk/docs/content/guides/scim-api.md

 slack.scim(token).updateGroup(req -> req.id(groupId).group(group));
 ```

-### Handle Errors
+### Handle errors

-`SCIMClient` methods may throw `SCIMApiException` when receiving an unsuccessful response from SCIM API.
+The `SCIMClient` methods may throw a `SCIMApiException` when receiving an unsuccessful response from the SCIM API.

 ```java
 // Handling an error